blocksds/sdk/content/intermediate/nitrofs/index.md

 won't get into much detail about them.

 The main thing to remember is that the drive name of NitroFS is "nitro:".
-For example, the full path to a file called "test.bin" in the root of the filesystem is "nitro:/test.bin".
+For example, the full path to a file called `"test.bin"` in the root of the filesystem is `"nitro:/test.bin"`.

 Important reminder: NitroFS is a read-only filesystem: you can't write to it.
 If you try to open a file in write mode it will fail to be opened.